 - 3. The continuing transportation planning process will be in accordance with the intent, procedures, and programs of Title VI of the Civil Rights Act of 1964, as amended. - 4.
 The Planning Area may be periodically reassessed and revised in the light of new developments and data projections. - 5.
 A Greenville Urban Area Transportation Advisory Committee, hereinafter referred to as the TAC, is hereby established with responsibility for serving as a forum for cooperative transportation planning and decision making for the Greenville Urban Area Metropolitan Planning Organization.
-The TAC shall consist of a representative appointed by member Boards of Local Government and a member of the North Carolina Board of Transportation. - a.
+The TAC is the policy board of the MPO.
+By definition, in 23 U.S.C. (b) (2), the TAC is the Metropolitan Planning Organization.
+The TAC shall consist of a representative appointed by member Boards of Local Government and a member of the North Carolina Board of Transportation.
+Additionally an alternate member may be appointed by member Boards of Local Government and the North Carolina Board of Transportation (BOT) may have an alternate BOT member.
+The TAC representative and the alternate member appointed by Boards of Local Government must be an elected official of the appointing Board of Local Government. - a.
 The TAC members shall have the responsibility for keeping their respective policy boards informed of the status and requirements of the transportation planning process; assisting in the dissemination and clarification of the decisions, inclinations, and policies of the local boards they represent; and ensuring meaningful public participation in the transportation planning process.